roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 Authentication would be through login accounts set per division or per insurance company access rights.

-Authorization would on the company side, would rely on the accoount given to the company head.
+Authorization would on the company side, would rely on the account given to the company head.
 Authorization on the IC side may be designated to each Division Head for each division.
 Deputy Commissioners would have authority over all their divisions.

 All actions will be logged by the system.
 For actions that impact the database, the logs will include enough data to reverse the change being done.